No blog post will cover everything you need to know about SaaS marketing.

 1. Writer: Freemium Tools

 Providing stuff for free is a great way to generate exposure and a good reputation with your target audience.
-Take Writer, one of our clients, who we talked about earlier.
+Take Writer, one of our clients, whom we talked about earlier.

 They started out by creating a free grammar and punctuation checker, which makes sense.
 More than 800,000 people search online for a grammar checker every month.
 More search for variations of that keyword.